benedettapacilli/iot-assignment-2/report/Report.md

 <figcaption align = "center">Figure 5 - Circuit minimal schema</figcaption>

 Figures 4 and 5 showcase the circuit designed used in the project.

+<div style="page-break-after: always;"></div>

+# Task Architecture

+The tasks identified are the following:
+- ## Smart Lightning task:
+This task is represented by the SmartLightningTask.h and SmartLightningTask.cpp files, and it consists of the La led, the Light Sensor and the PIR.
+It simulates a bridge in which, in case someone pass (is detected by the PIR), a green light turns on, depending on the intensity of the light level measured.
+The task is deactivated when the water level situation is labeled as "ALARM", this is possible thanks to the Situation.h and Situation.cpp files.
+- ## Polling task:
+This task is depicted by the PollingTask.h and PollingTask.cpp files.
+It represents the action of continuous water level monitoring and measuring.
+According to the water level, the situation is labeled as "NORMAL"/"PREALARM"/"ALARM" which allows an exchange of information, between the tasks.
+In fact, the whole program functioning is based on how high/low the current water level is.
+- ## Valve Behavior task:
+The files representing this task are the ValveBehaviorTask.h and the ValveBehaviorTask.cpp and together they simulate the valve functioning; in particular, how the valve automatically opens if the water situation is labeled as "ALARM" and the switch between automatic and manual mode.

+#